confluentinc/getting-started-guides/c/README.md

 Your browser does not support the video tag.
 </video>

-If you cannot use Confluent Cloud, you can use an existing Kafka cluster or run one locally using [Docker](https://docs.docker.com/get-docker/).
+If you cannot use Confluent Cloud, you can use an existing Kafka cluster or run one locally using the Confluent CLI.

 ## Create Project